codebyjihad/codebyjihad/README.md

 ### Favorite Project

 Nexora — a project that challenged me, taught me, and still inspires me to build better.

 ---

-### Fun Facts

-Former digital marketer turned developer.
-Every day is a battlefield where I keep learning and improving.
-In my free time, I enjoy coding, exploring new ideas, watching anime, traveling, and gaming.

----